code4policy/modules/agile/03-user-stories.md

 Since we're running a scrummy class, and this class is our product.
 Lets write good user stories for the class!
 Lets do this one in pairs.

-1. Brainstorm stakeholders
+1. Write user stories from your interview of your partner
-2. Write user stories
+2. Brainstorm stakeholders in the class
-	* 2 as yourselves
+	* 2 as yourselvef
 	* 1 as other "users" (in our case stakeholders)
-3. For each story, make sure you have a definiton of "done" as well as a checkbox for I-N-V-E-S-T. Be honest about which part of I-N-V-E-S-T it meeets and which part it does not meet.
+3. Pick the 3 most important stories, for each story make sure you have a definiton of "done" as well as a checkbox for I-N-V-E-S-T. Be honest about which part of I-N-V-E-S-T it meeets and which part it does not meet.

 Lets share and workshop them together.
 Present one and put the rest up on the board.
 I will look through them after class and see how they can inform the development of the course.